 The Safe Trace team

 After reporting to the Safe Trace team, a member of staff will contact you and discuss your health and well-being with you as well as next steps.
-After that initial phone call you will receive a detailed support email.
-During your period of self-isolation, the Safe Trace team will offer you three welfare calls, and each student is also sent a support email outlining next steps and signposting you to sources of support including:

 The HealthyDMU Hub is available to support your health and wellbeing at DMU.
 It will provide you with information about staying well, and how to book appointments with the Student Welfare Team.